KNX Binding

 The openHAB KNX binding allows to connect to KNX Home Automation (opens new window) installations.
 Switching lights on and off, activating your roller shutters, or changing room temperatures are only some examples.

 To access your KNX bus, you either need a gateway device which is connected to the KNX bus and allows computers to access the bus communication.
 This can be either an Ethernet (as a Router or a Tunnel type) or a serial gateway.
 The KNX binding then can communicate directly with this gateway.
-Alternatively, a PC running KNXD (opens new window) (free open source component software) can be put in between which then acts as a broker allowing multiple client to connect to the same gateway.
+Alternatively, a PC running KNXD (opens new window) (free open source component software) can be put in between which then acts as a broker allowing multiple clients to connect to the same gateway.
 Since the protocol is identical, the KNX binding can also communicate with it transparently.

 Attention: With the introduction of Unit of Measurement (UoM) support, some data types have changed (see number channel below):